mlx220t/webruler/README.md

-# webruler
+# Webruler
-Ruler for the web developers
+Simple Ruler for the web developers.

+You can see the Demo here: http://web.kupibo.com.ua/demo/js/ruler/index.html